 Vacancy in See

 The Rt Revd Nick Baines, Bishop of Leeds, will retire formally at the end of November 2025.
-The Rt Revd Toby Howarth, Bishop of Bradford, will become Interim Bishop of Leeds from Monday, September 1, taking on the responsibilities of the role.
+The Rt Revd Toby Howarth, Bishop of Bradford, became Interim Bishop of Leeds from Monday, September 1, taking on the responsibilities of the role.
 After a transition period of three months Bishop Toby will formally become Acting Bishop of Leeds on Monday, December 1.

 This is a major moment for our diocese as we look to the next stage of our diocese’s future, and discern who God is calling to be our next diocesan bishop.